mansueto-institute/C4/db/README.md

 Some ACS and Decennial Census data are appended to the geometries.
 The variables most used in this study are in the 2015 5-year estimes, listed in `acssf5y2015.csv`.
 These were loaded into the db using `add_acs_tract_vars.py`.

+## Caching Database Data

+All data is needed to run c4 is cached in the `../shapes/` and `../demographics/` directories, that amount to just around 120 MB.
+Users will note note that in addition to the Census tract geographies (`??.shp`), there are also edge (`??_edges.shp`) and node (`??_node.shapefiles`).
+The `??_info.shp` shapefiles are deprecated but not removed in favor of `??_info.csv`, which contains simply the current number of seats, FIPS code, and EPSG code for each state.